yokka361/Yohan-Senadheera/README.md

 ## 🧑‍💻 About Me

-I'm a dedicated **third-year Computer Engineering undergraduate** at the **University of Peradeniya**, Sri Lanka, with a strong foundation in programming, problem-solving, and innovative software development.
+I'm a dedicated **final-year Computer Engineering undergraduate** at the **University of Peradeniya**, Sri Lanka, with a strong foundation in programming, problem-solving, and innovative software development.

 My journey spans across **Computer Networking**, **Web Development**, **mobile app development**, **IoT systems**, **cloud architecture**, and **AI-powered solutions**.
 I believe in creating technology that bridges the gap between human needs and digital possibilities.